AdebolaShelby/sql/README.md

     ## Output
     ![correlated subquery](images/image-24.png)

-* Create a report of all the invoices that are larger than the client's average invoice amount
+* Create a report of all the invoices that are larger than the client's average invoice amount.

     ## Query
     ![correlated subquery](images/image-25.png)